fconstancias/metabaRpipe/README.md

 [4] "qplot"               "taxo"
 ```

-For more details, please check the [dada2 orignial tutorial](https://benjjneb.github.io/dada2/tutorial.html).
+For more details, please check the [dada2 original tutorial](https://benjjneb.github.io/dada2/tutorial.html).
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Raw data organisation:

 Organisation of the raw sequencing data is crucial.

 Fwd and Rev reads (*_R1_* and *_R2_*, respectively) are placed in run specific directory since error learning and ASV inference has to be perform on a run basis.
-If you are only analyzing one sequencing run, simply add only one subdirectory.
+If you are only analysing one sequencing run, simply add only one subdirectory.

 ```bash